TomeSprout/notion-todoist-api-playground/README.md

   for ensuring your (and this template's!) dependencies are up to date.
 - Our lovely Notion SDK!

-## What to do after duplicating
+## Getting Started

-1. Make sure you've [created a Notion integration](https://developers.notion.com/docs/getting-started) and have a secret Notion token.
+1. See the documentation for [creating a Notion integration](https://developers.notion.com/docs/getting-started) and have a secret Notion token.
+2. Share the newly created integration with the Notion Page or Database to be accessed and record the Database ID.
+3. See the documentation for [the official Todoist REST API](https://developer.todoist.com/rest/v1/).
+The application needs an [authorization header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) with the appropriate `Bearer $token` to make authorized calls.\
+During development, the personal API token can be used and is accessed via User Settings > [Integrations](https://todoist.com/prefs/integrations) > API token.
-2. Add your Notion token to a `.env` file at the root of this repository: `echo "NOTION_TOKEN=[your token here]" > .env`.
+4. Add Notion token, Todoist token, and Notion Database ID to an `.env` file at the root of this repository.\
+For example: `echo "NOTION_TOKEN=[your token here]" > .env`.
-3. Run `npm install`.
+5. Run `npm install`.
-4. Edit the `database_id` in `index.ts` from FIXME to be any database currently shared with your integration.
+6. Edit the `database_id` in `index.ts` from FIXME to the Database ID shared with the integration.
-5. Run `npm start` to run the script.
+7. Run `npm start` to run the script.

 Now you can head over to our [developer documentation](https://developers.notion.com/) for more information on using the Notion API!